dvinubius/communist-backend/README.md

 The task is to add some logic that keeps your displayed info up-to-date.

 Suppose the backend tracks real mood swings of your leader.
-You know that, historically, the leader has proven to change his mood as frequently as once every 30 seconds, but not more frequently than that.
+You know that, historically, the leader has proven to change his mood as frequently as once every 600 seconds, but not more frequently than that.

-In terms of adoration count, the hard requirement is to have it updating every 5 seconds.
+In terms of adoration count, the hard requirement is to have it update every 60 seconds.

 Work with the `useEffect` hook and use `setInterval()` according to your needs.
 As a reminder: the `useEffect` hook, if used with an empty array as the 2nd argument, runs exactly **once** after the component was mounted.